WindowsPointCloud/PointCloudSystem/documentations/Configure_Microsoft_Visual_Studio_Path.md

 ⚠️ Note: We are not sure if this is a must, but we always restart.
 We just recommend doing so.

 ## Step 4: Check if succeed
 Now please run `python setup.py develop` to setup OpenPCDet again.
-You should be able to resolve the error `unsupported Microsoft Visual Studio version!
-Only the versions between 2017 and 2022 (inclusive) are supported!
-The nvcc flag '-allow-unsupported-compiler' can be used to override this version check; however, using an unsupported host compiler may cause compilation failure or incorrect run time execution.
-Use at your own risk.`
+You should be able to resolve the error `unsupported Microsoft Visual Studio version!`.
+Note that you might saw this error when running `python setup.py develop` for SharedNumpyArray.
+But you just have to run again to avoid this problem.